I am lucky. It’s Christmas time year ‘round.

 I spotted my first gift in 2013 at the inaugural CESE(Coalition to End Sexual Exploitation) Summit in Washington DC.
 The Summit is sponsored by NCOSE (National Center on Sexual Exploitation) and it is an amazing experience.
 There are countless sessions to attend about our ‘pornified culture’ that expanded my limited background on harmful cultural patterns from experts.
 Even more incredible is the gift of meeting organizations and individuals committed to goodness.
 Goodness includes the ability to fight for a world free from sexual abuse and exploitation.
 To do that, we need to be educated so that we can make informed choices.

 At the 2022 Summit, people attended across sexual abuse and exploitation sectors as well as from a diverse range of professional, political, and personal backgrounds; they gathered to be informed, equipped, connected and inspired.
 In what context?
 To preserve respect, intimacy, mutuality, responsibility, and love in human sexual relationships.
 I’m a better human being after I attend each conference.
-Take a peek at the 2022 link.
+Navigate to the CESE 2022 link.
 Scroll down the page so that you can see the speaker list at the bottom.
 This year I was honored to be on a panel with 2 other dance educators.
 Our session was called ‘Wholesome to Hypersexualized: What Happened to Children’s Dance?’
 Look up my name along with experts Jen Ray from Dancinema and Mary Montgomery of 5678 Dance Studio.
+Now take a peek at the actual link to the panel video.
+Enjoy!

 I volunteered to be on the dance panel as a gift to educate you.
 However, I want to share additional gifts that opened my heart to knowing how to thrive in our current culture.
 In the spirit of Christmas, please re-gift this blog to others.
 Here we go: